Boost Website Speed with a few hacks. Click to find out how

 - Within 3 seconds: Time it takes to display contents of the Web Page to mobile users.

-- Within 1.3 seconds: Time it takes for web page content to load on a mobile web server.
+- Within 1.3 seconds: Time it takes for the web page content to load on a mobile web server.

-- Less than 50: This denotes number of individual contents needed to display the entire web page content on a mobile browser.
+- Less than 50: This denotes the number of individual contents needed to display the entire web page content on a mobile browser.

-- Less than 500 KB: This should be total size of a web page (measured in bytes).
+- Less than 500 KB: This should be the total size of a web page (measured in bytes).

 The following are actionable ways to increase your website speed